The Propane Efficiency Checklist: How to Make the Most of Every Gallon

 - Maintain clear access year-round: Clear snow, ice, debris, and overgrown vegetation so Delivery Drivers can safely and efficiently complete deliveries in any season.

 - Visually check the tank: Regularly check for signs of rust, dents, or visible damage.
-If you see anything, schedule a tank inspection with a Ferrellgas Service Technician or other qualified professional.
+If you see anything concerning, do not attempt repairs yourself and instead contact a qualified professional.

 - Call before you dig: Before landscaping or construction projects, contact 811 to help you locate underground utility lines such as electricity, water, and sewer.
 A local professional service or your propane provider can identify where propane lines are buried.
 These steps help avoid accidental damage.